mariam138/syncora_drf/testing.md

-# Manual Testing Tables
+# Testing Tables

-All tables for manual testing are found in this file.
+All tables for testing can be found here in this file.
+Tables for both manual and automated tests can be found here.

+## Manual Tests

 Separate tables were created for each model and it's API endpoints.
 Tables were converted to markdown using [tabletomarkdown](tabletomarkdown.com).

-## Profile API
+### Profile API

 | Tested Feature                        | Expected Outcome                                                                                                                                        | Pass/Fail | Notes                                                                                                                                                                                                                                                                                                                                   |
 | ------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------- | --------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |